 A major retail chain in North America that specializes in counterculture-related items, ranging from explicit clothing to costumes, has experienced this exact issue.
 This retailer also has another business line catered towards the plus size clothing market.
 They both share the same IT systems, warehouses, and resources across their business lines.

-Enterprise Order Management played a critical role in multichannel fulfillment challenges.
-A system integrator with a comprehensive knowledge of end to end business models, insight into other business’ brand lines, retail supply chain experience, and (Manhattan) Enterprise Order Management Solution expertise was essential to this retailer’s success.
+Distributed Order Management played a critical role in multichannel fulfillment challenges.
+A system integrator with a comprehensive knowledge of end to end business models, insight into other business’ brand lines, retail supply chain experience, and (Manhattan) Distributed Order Management Solution expertise was essential to this retailer’s success.

 Business Requirements: Reducing Fulfillment Cost